On the convergence of the Willmore flow with Dirichlet boundary conditions: Introduction and main results

 The aim of this work is to give a contribution to the Willmore flow with \emph{Dirichlet} boundary conditions.
 This being to the author's knowledge the first work on this problem, due to its complexity, we allow ourselves to focus on a special class of initial data.
 This enables to go beyond perturbations of critical points of the Willmore functional.

 More precisely, our analysis focuses on initial data topologically given as a cylinder $\Sigma=[0,1]\times\S^1$ with a rotational symmetry satisfying prescribed Dirichlet boundary conditions.
+Denote by $\eta$ the outward pointing unit conormal on the boundary $\partial\Sigma$, cf. \cite[Proposition 2.17]{lee2018}.
+In particular, $\frac{\partial f}{\partial\eta}\colon\partial\Sigma\to\R^3$ is tangential to the surface and orthogonal to its boundary.
 We show global existence and convergence of solutions to the quasi-linear fourth-order Willmore boundary- and initial value problem below an explicit energy threshold that depends only on the data of the problem.
-Denoting by $\H^2$ the hyperbolic half-plane, by $K$ the scalar Gaussian curvature and by $\nu_f\colon\partial\Sigma\to \S^2$ the outward pointing unit normal field at the boundary, our main result is the following theorem. \begin{theorem} Let $u_0\colon[0,1]\to\H^2$, $u_0=(u_0^{(1)},u_0^{(2)})^t$, denote an immersed profile curve and $f_{u_0}$ the associated surface of revolution on $\Sigma=[0,1]\times\S^1$, cf. \eqref{eq:surf-rev}.
-If
+Denoting by $\H^2$ the hyperbolic half-plane and by $\Delta_g$ the Laplace-Beltrami operator on $(\Sigma,g)$, our main result is the following. \begin{theorem} Let $u_0\colon[0,1]\to\H^2$, $u_0=(u_0^{(1)},u_0^{(2)})^t$, denote an immersed profile curve and $f_{u_0}$ the associated surface of revolution on $\Sigma=[0,1]\times\S^1$, cf. \eqref{eq:surf-rev}.
+If $\W_0(f_{u_0})\leq 8\pi$ or, equivalently,